 - UC 76-5-402.1.
 Rape of a Child.
 Defined as when a person has sexual intercourse with a child under the age of fourteen years old.
 It is deemed to be a first degree felony which carries a minimum term of 25 years and may be for life, or life without parole if the trier of fact determines that serious bodily injury was caused or that the offender had a previous conviction for a grievous sexual offense.

 - UC 76-5-402.2.
 Object Rape.
-Defines the crime as to cause penetration with a foreign object of the genital or anal opening of another person who is fourteen years of age or older, without consent.
+Defines the crime as to cause penetration with a foreign object, substance, instrument, or device of the genital or anal opening of another person who is fourteen years of age or older, without consent.
 This is a first degree felony, punishable by imprisonment for five years up to life.
 Where the victim suffered serious bodily injury, the minimum sentence is raised to fifteen years.
 A second offense under this section is punishable by life without parole.

 - UC 76-5-402.3.
 Object Rape of a Child – Penalty.
-Defines as a crime the situation where an offender causes penetration or sexual touching with a foreign object of a child under the age of fourteen.
+Defines as a crime the situation where an offender causes penetration or sexual touching with a foreign object, substance, instrument, or device of a child under the age of fourteen.
 This is a first degree felony punishable by life without parole, if the trier of fact finds that the victim suffered serious bodily injury or the offender has previously been found guilty of this offense.

 - UC 76-5-403.
 Sodomy – Forcible Sodomy.
 This section states that anyone who engages in a sexual act with a person aged fourteen or older involving the genitals of one person and mouth or anus of another person is guilty of sodomy, a class B misdemeanor.
-Where the victim does not consent to the act, forcible sodomy has been committed: a felony of the first degree, punishable by a prison term of between five years up to life.
-Where the victim suffered serious bodily injury, the minimum sentence is raised to fifteen years.
+Forcible sodomy is when the victim does not consent to the act, which is a felony of the first degree.
+Forcible sodomy is punishable by a prison term of between five years up to life.
+Where the victim suffered serious bodily injury, the minimum sentence for forcible sodomy is raised to fifteen years.
 A second offense under this section is punishable by life without parole.

 - UC 76-5-403.1.
 Sodomy on a Child.
 States that a person commits sodomy upon a child if they engage in any sexual act upon a child who is under fourteen, involving the genitals or anus of the offender or the child and the mouth or anus of either person.
 This is defined as a first degree felony, which renders the offender liable to imprisonment for a minimum of 25 years up to life.
 A sentence of life without parole may be imposed if the trier of fact finds that the victim suffered serious bodily injury, or the offender has previously been found guilty of this offense.

 - UC 76-5-404.
 Forcible Sexual Abuse.
-This section states that anyone who touches the anus, buttocks or genitals of another person of or over the age of fourteen, or otherwise takes indecent liberties with another without consent, is guilty of forcible sexual abuse.
-This is deemed to be a second degree felony, punishable by a term of imprisonment from one year up to fifteen years.
+This section states that anyone who touches the anus, buttocks, breasts or genitals of another person of or over the age of fourteen, or otherwise takes indecent liberties with another without consent, is guilty of forcible sexual abuse.
+This offence in particular does not amount to rape, object rape, sodomy, or attempted rape or sodomy.
+Forcible sexual abuse is deemed to be a second degree felony, punishable by a term of imprisonment from one year up to fifteen years.
 Where the victim suffered serious bodily injury, the offense is aggravated to a first degree felony, punishable by imprisonment for a minimum of fifteen years up to life.

 - UC 76-5-404.1.
 Sexual Abuse of a Child – Aggravated Sexual Abuse of a Child.
 States that it is an offense to touch the anus, buttocks, or genitalia of any child, the breast of a female child, or otherwise takes indecent liberties with a child not amounting to rape or sodomy, with the intent of arousing or gratifying the sexual desire of any person.
 This is a second degree felony.
 Where the offense is committed by a stranger who made friends with the victim for the purpose of committing the offense, it becomes an aggravated offense and, therefore, a first degree felony with a minimum term of fifteen years’ imprisonment.